 There are no specific requirements for the course, although we suggest you are working with, or have an interest in working with children, or want to learn more about the effects of difficult early experiences on children’s minds and behaviours.

 This course runs continuously, so you can sign up at any time.
-It offers five hours of learning which you can undertake at a time and pace that suits you.
+It offers five hours of self-directed learning which you can undertake at a time and pace that suits you.